derekmerck/diana2/apps/siren/README.md

 ## Purposes

-1. Receive semi-anonymized image data from enrolling sites
+1. Receive semi-anonymized medical image studies from enrolling sites
-2. Anonymize it completely and add sham id's
+2. Anonymize each study completely and add sham id's
-3. Move study to review site
+3. Move each study to review site
 4. Send receipt for submission to enrolling site and notify coordinators
 5. Index imaging data for dashboards